-ICIT is a 24 days long trip where Israel is explored and enjoyed in a unique, fun and educational way which is quite succinctly often described as "life-changing" by the pupils.
+ICIT is a 23 days long trip where Israel is explored and enjoyed in a unique, fun and educational way which is quite succinctly often described as "life-changing" by the pupils.
 They mature emotionally, spiritually and socially on this excellent trip, which has become a vital part of the Immanuel experience.
 They travel all around this amazing country, visiting incredible sites and learning its history from our wonderful tour guides.